melissaaaah/Notakto_AI_Assist/README.md

 ## tkinterGUI.py
 Running the file tkinterGUI.py will open a window for the user to start the game.
+Press 'Play' to start the game. **This only lets you play once.

 The GUI follows a similar simulation to Notakto.py running on the console.
 GUI is missing features such as displaying the opponent's move as a pop up window, resetting the game if user continues to play, and closing the window once the game has ended.